Introduction

 Data controller

-At Merton Medical Practice the data controller is the Practice Manager and should you have any questions relating to accessing your medical records, please ask to discuss this with the named data controller.
+At Merton Medical Practice, the Practice Manager serves as the Data Controller.
+If you have any questions regarding access to your medical records, please ask to speak with the named Data Controller, who will be happy to assist you.

 Data Controller is Merton Medical Practice